The mission of the PlasmaPy Project is to foster the creation of an open source Python ecosystem for plasma research and education.

 conda install -c conda-forge plasmapy

-PlasmaPy's online documentation contains more detailed installation instructions.
-If you are unfamiliar with Python, please check out the Python website for more information.
+PlasmaPy's documentation contains more detailed installation instructions.
+If you are unfamiliar with Python, please check out the Python website.

 Learn PlasmaPy

-PlasmaPy's documentation describes how to use PlasmaPy and provides several examples.
+PlasmaPy's documentation describes how to use PlasmaPy and includes a gallery of example notebooks.

 Get Help